zensible/humble-audio-server/README.md

 ### A Simple, Free Multiroom Audio Server

-This project is a web server for streaming MP3s to your desktop web browser, mobile browser and Chromecast Audio devices.
+This project is a web server for streaming MP3s to your desktop web browser, mobile browser or Chromecast Audio devices.

 While it competes with very featureful streaming apps such as Ampache or Plex, it has several advantages and unique features: